 Cationic Antimicrobial Polymers

-Hydrophobic natural products such as resin acids and bile acids were derivatized to produce cationic compounds and polymers can be used as very effective antimicrobial materials to kill both Gram-positive and Gram-negative bacteria while maintaining low cytotoxicity to mammalian cells.
+Hydrophobic natural products such as resin acids and bile acids were derivatized to produce cationic compounds and polymers that can be used as very effective antimicrobial materials to kill both Gram-positive and Gram-negative bacteria while maintaining low cytotoxicity to mammalian cells.
 We carry out molecular dynamics simulation (with collaborations) and model experiments to investigate interactions between antimicrobial agents and cell membranes and hope to reveal killing mechanisms.
 In addition, we investigated effects against biofilm formation as well as drug delivery via micelle formation.

 We have found out that cationic metallopolymers such as cationic cobaltocenium-containing polymers can form unique ion-pairs with conventional antibiotics.
 The novel materials protect the antibiotics from β-lactamase enzymes and greatly improve the efficacy against a wide range of bacteria.
 Currently, we are exploring new derivatives of these materials for biomedical applications.